coreinfrastructure/best-practices-badge/doc/background.md

 *   [US Government OSS best practices](http://government.github.io/best-practices/) - a collection of guidelines from some in the US federal government

-## Methods for evaluating OSS projects
+## Methods for evaluating FLOSS projects

-There are a number of complete processes specifically for evaluating OSS (as software, a project, or both).
-These typically evaluate OSS for a particular purpose, not their security per se, but they may have useful approaches that can be reused in criteria for a best practices badge.
+There are a number of complete processes specifically for evaluating FLOSS (as software, a project, or both).
+These typically evaluate FLOSS for a particular purpose, not their security per se, but they may have useful approaches that can be reused in criteria for a best practices badge.